younata/coz-e/src/build_log/chapter_5.md

 - 2022-12-04 - Redid the upper longeron layup.
 - 2022-12-06 - Repaired upper longeron layup (repair part 2).
 Added initial saw cuts through entire triangular pieces of lower longerons.
 - 2022-12-07 - Some additional, final repairs of the interior fuselage side layup that I hadn't noticed until now.
 Additionally, measured and marked locations for lower longerons.
-- 2022-12-08 - Installed lower longeron on the port fuselage side.
+- 2022-12-08 - Installed the lower longeron on the port fuselage side.
+- 2022-12-09 - Installed the lower longeron on the starboard fuselage side.
+- 2022-12-10 - Installed the longeron doublers as well as the LWX and LWY stringers on both fuselage sides.
+- 2022-12-11 - Installed electrical cover & filled area between the stringers on the lower longerons with foam.